Baylor vs. Utah Women's Basketball Predictions & Picks - November 14

 Baylor Performance Insights (2022-23)

-- The Bears had a +272 scoring differential last season, topping opponents by 8.3 points per game.
-They put up 71.8 points per game, 55th in college basketball, and gave up 63.5 per contest to rank 157th in college basketball.
+- The Bears outscored opponents by 8.3 points per game last season (posting 71.8 points per game, 55th in college basketball, and conceding 63.5 per contest, 157th in college basketball) and had a +272 scoring differential.

-- Offensively, Baylor scored 69.6 points per game last year in conference tilts.
-To compare, its season average (71.8 points per game) was 2.2 PPG higher.
+- Baylor's offense was less effective in Big 12 tilts last year, scoring 69.6 points per contest, compared to its season average of 71.8 PPG.

-- Offensively the Bears performed better at home last year, averaging 73.1 points per game, compared to 68.8 per game in road games.
+- Offensively the Bears played better in home games last year, averaging 73.1 points per game, compared to 68.8 per game when playing on the road.

-- Baylor surrendered 57.3 points per game last year when playing at home, which was 11.4 fewer points than it allowed in road games (68.7).
+- Baylor allowed 57.3 points per game when playing at home last season, compared to 68.7 when playing on the road.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.